NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Spitting Acid 'Bushes' (7-8).md

 abilities_top:
   - name: ""
   - name: "Description"
     desc: "Four techno-organic \"bush\"; structures featuring mini-acid pumps activate.
-The first lashes out with sharp \"branches\" as it activates, and then all of the bushes spit acid at movement nearby.\nHP is 14 per bush with a BT of 7"
+The first lashes out with sharp \"branches\" as it activates, and then all of the bushes spit acid at movement nearby.\n\nHP is 14 per bush with a BT of 7"
 abilities_mid:
   - name: ""
   - name: "Disable"